 Instructions

-- Pour wet ingredients into dry ingredients and mix.
-Note that you can also use a standing mixer to make this cookie dough.
+- Pour the wet ingredients into dry ingredients and mix into a soft cookie dough.
+Note: You can also use a standing mixer

-- Add the optional Andes Chocolate pieces and mix.
+- Add the optional Andes Chocolate pieces to the ingredients and mix into soft cookie dough.
 You can also add mini chocolate chips if you like.

 - Use a medium cookie scoop to scoop up cookie dough and roll with your hands into a ball shape.

-- Roll the ball in powdered sugar and place on parchment paper lined baking sheet.
+- Roll the balls in powdered sugar for rolling the dough balls. and place on parchment paper-lined baking sheet.

 - When all of the dough is made into these balls, flatten them to 1/2 inch thickness with your hand or a glass bottom.